pbchun/bark-park/proposal.md

 ## Stretch Goals
 I would like to use Auth for dog owners to be able to sign in and have their own profiles with usernames and passwords

+I would also like to integrate push notifications for users that forget to check-out as they leave the park after a certain amount of time has passed since they checked-in